TSABM/inbre-retina/README.md

 So far I havent made it to images loading but I did clarify the mvp issue fully.
 If I work quick I may be done refactoring in an hour.

 Well I'm trying to do it right this time so its taking a bit longer than I'd like.
 Maybe 1/4th of the way done?
+Fixed the main window and menubar now, both should work... though the menubar is now inheriting directly from the menubar widget which might be a mistake...

 ## Day 19 6/21/24
 1:15 pm - 3:15 pm